mkaz/jot/readme.md

 See [Chrono strftime documentation](https://docs.rs/chrono-wasi/0.4.10/chrono/format/strftime/index.html) for format parameters.

+Each note type can also have its own path, see config below.
 If the file does not exist, it will be created, otherwise opened or appended to.

 ## Configuration

-You need to set the `notes_dir` in the `zk.conf` config file.
+You need to set the `default_path` in the `zk.conf` config file.

-The config file location be be specified various ways, zk will look for the following to determine where the config file is:
+The config file location can be specified various ways, zk will look for the following to determine where the config file is:

 1. Command-line argument.
 Use `zk --config /path/to/zk.conf`

 2. Environment variable: `ZK_CONFIG_FILE`

 3. Look for platform config directory

 	a) Linux: `${XDG_CONFIG_HOME}/zk.conf`
 	b) Windows: `${APPDATA}/zk.conf`

 4. Look for `${HOME}/.config/zk.conf`